As a disclaimer, I’m obviously not a medical professional. This is simply my experience with Botox.

 It Takes a Couple of Weeks to See Results // Before I had Botox, I didn’t realize that it takes a bit for Botox to settle in place.
 Dr. Naga said that it would take about two weeks for me to see results, she was right!

 Getting Botox is obviously a personal decision.
 If I can give you one piece of advice on Botox treatments that you take away from this post, it would be to choose a Board Certified dermatologist who you trust to perform the procedure.
+You’ll also find qualified surgeons like Dr. Racanelli will be able to perform treatments like this.
+Just be sure to do your research before anything else.
 Dr. Naga and I clicked from our first appointment.
 I trust her opinion, and I trust that she will always err on the side of under injecting rather than over injecting.

 Another thing I love about visiting Dr. Naga is her actual office and front desk staff.
 Her office feels like a spa and the front desk staff are so professional and are always on top of all of my bills, insurance, and appointments.
 If you’re looking for a dermatologist in the DC area (Dr. Naga’s office is located in Rosslyn), I can’t recommend Dr. Naga enough!
 Even if you’re not looking to get Botox, she’s a great dermatologist for all of your skincare needs!